KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 ## EdgeBreaker Connectivity

-Another possibility to describe the connectivity of vertices is a sequence of symbols that describe a traversal scheme, which is specialized for meshes.
+Another possibility to describe the connectivity of vertices is given by a sequence of symbols that represent a traversal scheme, which is specialized for meshes.
-An efficient decompression algorithm is described by Isenburg and Snoeyink in *Spirale Reversi: Reverse decoding of the Edgebreaker encoding* in 2001.
+An efficient decompression algorithm for this symbol sequence is described by Isenburg and Snoeyink in *Spirale Reversi: Reverse decoding of the Edgebreaker encoding* in 2001.
 This algorithm, however, traverses the symbols in reverse order.
 To speed up decoding, all symbols in Draco files are encoded in reverse order, i.e., they can be used directly for constructing the connectivity without prior reordering.
 Draco encoded files feature two different EdgeBreaker traversal types, that require specific data blocks.
 The used EdgeBreaker traversal type is denoted in the EdgeBreaker header data block.

-In the following, required data blocks and their respective order used for standard EdgeBreaker traversal and valence EdgeBreaker traversal are shown.
+At first, an overview over required data blocks and their respecive position is given for the standard EdgeBreaker traversal algorithm and the valence EdgeBreaker traversal algorithm.
-Afterwards, contained data blocks are described in detail.
+Afterwards, these data blocks are described in detail.